KuphJr/Adapter.ts/database-uploader/README.md

 ## Storing Private JavaScript and Variables

-This directory contains the API which enables JavaScript code and variables to be securely stored in the external adapter's database.
-The JavaScript code and private variables are then fetched and used when an authorized contract sends a request to the external adapter.
+This directory contains the API which enables private variables to be securely stored in the external adapter's database.
+The private variables are then fetched and used when an authorized contract sends a request to the external adapter.
+They are injected into the supplied JavaScript code as global variables.

 To interact with this API, send a POST request with data in the following format.